 Sub Branches

 Sub-Branches shall follow that of Branches, with the “Sub” prefix.

+Chapters shall also follow that of the Branches, but with “Branch” replaced by “Chapter”.

 How and When Meetings May be Called

-The Council shall meet at such time and place as may be decided by the President of the SAIMC.
+The EXCO shall meet at such time and place as may be decided by the President of the SAIMC.

 AGM

 The Annual General Meeting shall be held during the month of March each year.
-Council shall determine and notify Branches of the date, before the end of January of that year.
-Special General Meetings of the SAIMC shall be called at the discretion of the Council and at such places as may be decided by the Council.
+EXCO shall determine and notify Branches of the date, before the end of January of that year.
+Special General Meetings of the SAIMC shall be called at the discretion of the EXCO and at such places as may be decided by the EXCO.

 Special General Meeting

-The Council shall call a Special General Meeting:
+The EXCO shall call a Special General Meeting:

 On receiving a request to the effect, signed by not less than one-third of the voting members of the SAIMC, specifying the object of such meeting, or;

-Should Council require or deem it necessary to have such a meeting which is in the interest of the SAIMC.
+Should EXCO require or deem it necessary to have such a meeting which is in the interest of the SAIMC.

 Notice